 The OFSI Changes: 9 Common Questions Letting Agents Ask

 Remaining compliant as a property professional in the UK has never been more important.
-From 14 May 2025, new financial sanctions regulations will take effect, placing stricter obligations on letting agents.
+On 14 May 2025, new financial sanctions regulations took effect, placing stricter obligations on letting agents.
 These changes mean that letting agents must ensure that neither tenants, nor landlords, are listed on government sanctions lists.

 The penalties for failing to conduct these checks are severe, ranging from substantial fines to imprisonment for up to seven years.

-With these changes on the horizon, we have been inundated with questions via our AML hotline and during our training courses.
+With these changes, we have been inundated with questions via our AML hotline and during our training courses.
 To help support you we have pulled together the most frequent questions agents have been asking us and answered them in this article.

 Where can I find the OFSI consolidated list?